 Outsourcing software development has become a sought-after solution for companies looking to optimize their outsourcing strategy.
 For example, Statista says software development accounts for 64% of outsourced services worldwide.

 So why would a company choose to outsource development over other options?
 Well, there are a few advantages.
 For example, nearshore software development in Mexico allows American companies to outsource their IT projects to nearby teams to benefit from lower rates and faster delivery time.

-Nearshore development can provide strategic and financial benefits for technology leaders like CTOs and CIOs.
+A nearshore software development company can provide strategic and financial benefits for technology leaders like CTOs and CIOs..

 Outsourced development teams often have expertise in specific technologies or industries, which can help CTOs and CIOs gain access to specialized knowledge and experience.
 By hiring a dedicated IT team with solid experience in your industry, you can benefit from their insights and expertise and build software that meets the unique needs of your business.

 IT outsourcing can provide CTOs and CIOs with scalability options that can help them manage the growth of their software development projects.
 Outsourced development teams can quickly scale their personnel up or down based on project requirements, which can help a CTO to manage resources more effectively and respond to changes in demand.

 Outsourced development can help CTOs market their products and services more quickly.
 Outsourcing to nearby countries or regions allows external teams to work on a project during their business hours and provide faster turnaround times.
 This can be especially beneficial for businesses that launch a new product or service quickly to stay competitive.